Skip to main content Skip to navigation

 • Goat Ranch (5 sites): A small, quiet area near Lime Saddle.

-• Bloomer Point (25 sites) & Bloomer Knoll (5 sites): Located along the North Fork between the Dam and Lime Saddle.
+• Bloomer Point (25 sites) & Bloomer Knoll (5 sites): Located along the North Fork.

-• Group Camping: Groups of up to 75 people and 25 watercraft can reserve the boat-in Bloomer Group Camp via Reserve California.
+• Group Camping: For groups up to 75 people, the Bloomer Group Camp can be reserved via Reserve California.

 Titus Davis